Leica V-LUX 5 vs Olympus Stylus 1

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Leica V-LUX 5 and Olympus Stylus 1 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 The V-LUX 5 is a recent model that features in the current product line-up of Leica.
-In contrast, the Stylus 1 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the Stylus 1 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the Stylus 1 was succeeded by the Olympus Stylus 1s.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Olympus websites.
+Further information on the features and operation of the V-LUX 5 and Stylus 1 can be found, respectively, in the Leica V-LUX 5 Manual (free pdf) or the online Olympus Stylus 1 Manual.

 So how do things add up?
 Which of the two cameras – the Leica V-LUX 5 or the Olympus Stylus 1 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.